 On June 28, 2022, the Company entered into the first amendment to the Second Amended and Restated Credit Agreement to reflect certain administrative amendments and to amend the amount of the Term 3 Facility quarterly principal installments.

-On October 19, 2022, the Company drew down \$3 million from the revolving credit facility and as of December 31, 2022, the amount remains outstanding.
+On October 19, 2022 and January 31, 2023 the Company drew down \$3,000 and \$2,300 from the revolving credit facility, respectively.
+As of March 31, 2024, these amounts remain outstanding.